buschlab/Egyptref/README.md

 # Egyptref
-Scripts and Pipelines used in the generation of "An Egyptian Genome Reference"
+Scripts and pipelines used in the generation of "An Egyptian Genome Reference"